changah-song/fluent-fable/frontend/README.md

 ## Done

+- text doesn't wrap properly in sentence mode
+- can highlight many words at a time... 🟨
+    - separate from touchopacity thing... or automatically translate entire sentence

+- also, rename the global variable cus it's getting used a lot ✅
 - toggle between translators buggy (switch doesn't stay in place and moves back when clicked) ✅
 - when toggleing between translator and dictionary, reset highlighted word to "" ✅
     - and translated sentence to ""